15 WLW/Lesbian Romance Books You Must Read

 6. A Dark and Hollow Star (The Hollow Star Saga)

 You’ve got so much queer rep: gay character, bi-character.
 Arlo is questioning, but the author has confirmed that she will be pansexual, and Nausica is a lesbian.
-Also, we have trans characters and gender-fluid character as well.
+Also we have trans characters and gender-fluid characters as well.

 A Dark and Hollow Star